PriyathamVarma/NFT-Basics-to-Jedi/README.md

 2. Get testnet tokens using related faucets.
 3. Use remix to deploy the smart contracts using Injected web3provider.
 4. Before NFT minting we need to add metadata.
 Go to [OpenSea](https://docs.opensea.io/docs/metadata-standards) metadata standards.
+5. Copy the objects from the page and paste it in [JSON online editor](https://jsoneditoronline.org/#left=local.wayego).
+6. We need to upload images to IPFS for which we will use [Filebase](https://filebase.com/) which is free to use.
+7. Create a free account and go to your dashboard.
+8. Click on buckets --> name bucket then choose IPFS for storage network.
+9. Upload an image inside the bucket.
+10. Go to the image and you can look at the details of the image.
+11. Copy the IPFS gateway URL to check the image that you have uploaded.
+12. In your metadata change the image URL to the IPFS gateway URL.
+13. Change the parameters if needed and save the file as metadata.json

 ## Important Links